+- ✓ minutes of council meetings and the notes used to make those minutes

-- ✓ decisions resulting from discussions between councillors about the administration or management of the local government - ✓ rate notices - √ dog registrations and renewals - ✓ an email telling staff about a WHS meeting
+- decisions resulting from discussions between councillors about the administration or management of the local government

+- ✓ rate notices

+- dog registrations and renewals

+- an email telling staff about a WHS meeting

+- diaries of mayors and councillors

-- a project - ✓ a post-it note with instructions to act on a report - a complaint from a ratepayer made to a council's social media account - ✓ a video or audio recording of a meeting about progress on a council project - a council social media post talking about an upcoming council event.
+- a text with a decision to approve funding for a project - a post-it note with instructions to act on a report - a complaint from a ratepayer made to a council's social media account - a video or audio recording of a meeting about progress on a council project - a council social media post talking about an upcoming council event.

-Records relating to the following activities are not public records x electorate, ward or divisional activities.
+Records relating to the following activities are not public records divisional activities or election campaigning.

-- personal activities and interactions with family and friends - political membership or activities
+- personal activities and interactions with family and - political membership or activities

-&lt;sup>2 Public Records Act 2002, s.6

-&lt;sup>3 Local Government Act 2009, s.12, s.13; City of Brisbane Act 2010, s.14, s.15
+- 2 Public Records Act 2002, s.6 - 3 Local Government Act 2009, s.12, s.13; City of Brisbane Act 2010, s.14, s.15